cthoyt/cthoyt.github.io/_posts/2020-12-11-inverse-triple-scoring.md

 function is explicitly supposed to model the directionality of triples through its use of complex-valued entity embeddings and the use of the non-commutative multiplication operation on complex numbers.

-SimplE is an incredibly interesting model to consider when studying the difference between forward and inverse triples because it explicitly models the forward and inverse of a given triple then takes the average for its final score.
-Its strange behavior based on the difference between the stochastic local closed-world assumption (sLCWA) and locla closed-word assumption (LCWA) during training could be due to the fact that it is a complete graph (e.g, all pairs of entities have a triple in both directions).
+SimplE is an interesting model to consider when studying the difference between forward and inverse triples because it explicitly models the forward and inverse of a given triple then takes the average for its final score.
+Its strange behavior based on the difference between the stochastic local closed-world assumption (sLCWA) and local closed-word assumption (LCWA) during training could be due to the fact that it is a complete graph (e.g, all pairs of entities have a triple in both directions).

 There are definitely more insights and more satisfying explanations to be gained by looking at a larger-scale